-12. Annex 1 of these Guidelines contains a list of desirable qualifications and experience of the Country Group Officers, and a summary of their duties.
+12. Annex 1 contains a list of desirable qualifications and experience of the Country Group Officers, and a summary of their duties.
 Contracting Parties are encouraged to take that information into account when considering nominations.

-13. All written nominations, received by the Secretariat, not later than one month prior to the Organisational Meeting will be circulated to all Contracting Parties ahead of the Organisational Meeting.
+13. All written nominations, received by the Secretariat, not later than one month prior to the Organizational Meeting will be circulated to all Contracting Parties ahead of the Organizational Meeting.